AdobeInDesignScripts/directory/README.md

     Place the License terms in a file called License in the folder of the script Include the License header in the script
 6. Adobe may have questions or requests to modify
-7. If Adobe selects your script to be included in Adobe's InDesign Community Script Repository, we will create a branch and copy the script.
+7. If Adobe selects your script to be included in Adobe's InDesign Community Script Repository, we will create a fork and copy the script.
 Adobe will maintain the links to community scripts on our Scripting Help page
 8. If you make updates to your script, notify Adobe and submit a pull request